List of alien races in Marvel Comics: Zen-Whoberis

-The Zen-Whoberis are a race of green-skinned humanoids from the planet Zen-Whoberi that are also called the Zen-Whoberians.
+The Zen-Whoberis are a green-skinned humanoid species from the planet Zen-Whoberi that are also called the Zen-Whoberians.
 Gamora is a Zenn-Whoberian.
-The Zen-Whoberis were exterminated by the Universal Church of Truth, with Thanos rescuing Gamora and adopting her.
+The Zen-Whoberis, sans Gamora, were exterminated by the Universal Church of Truth.

 Zenn-Lavians

 The Zenn-Lavians are a human-like species, later described as a pacifistic offshoot of the Kree.
-Their planet Zenn-La is third from the sun in the Deneb star system in the Milky Way galaxy.
+Their home planet, Zenn-La, is third from the sun in the Deneb star system in the Milky Way.
 Silver Surfer and Shalla-Bal are Zenn-Lavians.
-First seen in Silver Surfer #1 (August 1968).

 Zn'rx

-The Zn'rx are a bipedal reptilian race with a digitigrade leg structure.
+The Zn'rx are a bipedal reptilian species with a digitigrade leg structure.
 They are intelligent and have interstellar travel technology.
 However, they are also a warlike race by tradition.

 Zundamites

-First appearing in Fantastic Four, the Zundamites are a semi-humanoid race with pale yellow skin that stands 11 ft 8 in tall on average.
+The Zundamites are a semi-humanoid species with pale yellow skin that stands 11 ft 8 in tall on average.
 Their home planet is Zundam.
-They have the ability to survive in virtually any environment without a special apparatus.
-A Zundamite served as herald to Terminus.
+They have the ability to survive in virtually any environment without assistance.